cvemula1/java-SpringBootapp-k8s/README.md

 # Tag this image as latest

-# After the build completes, tag your image so you can push the image to this repository:## This i am usig my personal account you can give ur AWS ECS
+# After the build completes, tag your image so you can push the image to this repository

 docker tag testing:latest AWSAccountId.dkr.ecr.us-east-1.amazonaws.com/helloworld :latest